badlydrawnrob/python-playground/building-with-fast-api/chapter_08/planner/sqlite.md

 ## Export from original database:

-1. `sqlite-utils planner.sqlite "select * from events" --arrays --nl` from original
+1. `sqlite-utils planner.sqlite "select * from events" --arrays --nl` for events
-2. `sqlite-utils planner.sqlite "select * from piccolo_user" --arrays --nl`
+2. `sqlite-utils planner.sqlite "select * from piccolo_user" --arrays --nl` for users

 ## Insert into new database: